Orange-OpenSource/orangemark/README.md

 The [PeaceKeeper](http://peacekeeper.futuremark.com/) benchmark includes tests on graphics, but mainly using Canvas and DOM manipulations, thus with a strong dependency on Javascript and DOM Tree.
-In addition, it does not distinguish between individual features and provides an overall note.
+In addition, it does not distinguish between individual features.

 The Orange Mark Test Suite has been designed from the start to benchmark graphics rendering only.